Coverage

 What is 5G?

 5G, the fifth generation of wireless, was released to much fanfare because it uses a higher frequency than the previous generation, 4G LTE.
-To have access to 5G, you need a phone and plan that are able to take advantage of it.
+To access 5G, you need a phone and plan that are able to take advantage of it.

 Standard 5G covers a wider area and is faster than the previous generation, but the increase in speed isn’t that significant.
 Where 5G uses the lowest band, 5G Plus uses a combination of mid and high-frequency bands for enhanced speeds.
 If your 5G seems too slow consider switching carriers.